abathroomwithblacksnakeskinwallpapercirculargoldmirror

 The black finish is repeated in the dainty black knobs on the vanity drawers and the faucet.
 A bronze finished mirror and brass scones contrast nicely.

 This transitional bathroom design from Chris Loves Julia uses only two finishes.
-Using a timeless combination of brass and oil rubbed bronze.
+Using a timeless combination of brass and oil-rubbed bronze.

 Antiqued brass sconces and chrome finishes for the faucets and plumbing.

 I love this bathroom design.
-A fresh blue colour for the cabinetry and black fixtures make a great contrast.
+A fresh blue colour for the cabinetry and black fixtures makes a great contrast.
 And gold mirror fixtures uplift the look with a little touch of luxe to the design.
 The black veined marble is beautiful.

-Mixing gold and silver together creates a glamorous design!
+Mixing gold and silver creates a glamorous design!
 Double chrome fixtures are fitted above bright brass-trimmed mirrors.
 And nickel-finished faucets for the sink area.
 The brass mirrors separate the chrome and nickel fixtures from each other.

 That wraps up the post for mixing metals in bathrooms!
 I hope this helps figure out your bathroom style and provides lots of inspiration!